 What is discovery research?

 Discovery research is the critical first stage of the research journey, creating a pipeline for future breakthroughs.
-By funding it, we help visionary scientists uncover knowledge that can lead to new ways to prevent, diagnose and treat cancer.
+By funding it, we can transform our understanding of how cancer works, start new cures and ultimately, reach a day when no life is cut short by cancer.

 Cutting-edge science gives us hope.